tlinnet/drawnmr/README.rst

 *nmrglue* and *bokeh* packages, **drawnmr** provides functions to view and interact with NMR data.

+**drawnmr** is a wrapper around *nmrglue* capabilities and provide helper functions to show the data in bokeh, which is an interactive visualisation library.

+The main purpose is to show NMR data in a Jupyter Notebook.
+If a Jupyter Notebook installation is not running, *bokeh* allow the output to be saved to static HTML files.

 *nmrglue* is used for processing nmrdata, and *bokeh* is used for showing and interacting.
-A range of ipywidgets is planned to be written to interact with the plot.
+The function *get_contour_widget()* create ipywidgets to easily control contour levels.
+The function *get_peakpick()* calls *nmrglue* *peakpick.pick()* to find peaks, convert from data point to ppm coordinates, store in a *pandas* dataframe for easy inspection and add the peaks to the *bokeh* plot.

 Important links
 ---------------